 Soak Up the Sun Early — Once you get deep into the Atlantic, the temperatures tend to drop.
 Make sure to take full advantage of the sun by swimming and sunbathing in the early and later segments of the cruise.

-YMT Vacations invites you to join us on the Caribbean & Mediterranean Cruise and Italy Tour.
-This 26-day journey features stops in the Caribbean ports of Puerto Rico, St. Thomas and Antiqua before setting sail across the Atlantic.
-You’ll explore Spain, Southern France, the Italian Riviera and Dubrovnik, Croatia as well as a grand land tour of Italy.
+YMT Vacations invites you to join us on the Europe & Caribbean Cruise and Tour.
+This 25-day journey features a land tour of the French Riviera plus post stops in Rome, Valencia and Lisbon before setting sail across the Atlantic.
+Then you'll explore the Caribbean ports of Barbados, Martinique, St. Maarten and.
 To join this exciting journey, call you travel consultant or YMT Vacations at 1-888-756-9072.